Maruti’s Nexa channel to sell 6-lakh units next year, may beat Hyundai, Tata’s sales

 Maruti Suzuki India (MSIL)‘s Nexa channel would sell around six-lakh vehicles in the next financial year and expects to close this year with sales of about 3.70 lakh units, the company said on Friday.

-If that happens, the company may sell more cars than what Hyundai Motor India (Apr-Feb — 5,16,947 units) or Tata Motors (Apr-Feb — 4,94,596 units) are selling currently in the domestic market per annum.
+If that happens, the company may sell more cars than what Hyundai Motor India (April-February — 5,16,947 units) or Tata Motors (April-February — 4,94,596 units) are selling currently in the domestic market per annum.

 Nexa has already sold more cars than other manufacturers like Mahindra & Mahindra, Kia India, Toyota Kirloskar Motor India, Honda Cars India, Renault India and MG Motor India in the April-February 2022-23 period.
 In the same period, Nexa’s sale has been more than cars sold by Honda Cars India, Renault India, MG Motor, Skoda Auto, Volkswagen India, Nissan India and Citroen India all put together (3,23,697 units).